Arrowood Viburnum Brush Layers, Viburnum Dentatum Hardy in Planting Zones 3-8 and is a Fast Growing Shrub

-Indian Arrowood Viburnum is also known as Viburnum Dentatum.
-Hardy planting zones are 3-9.
+Arrowood Viburnum Brush Layers is also known as Viburnum Dentatum.
+Hardy planting zones are 3-8.
 The growth rate is 2 to 3 feet per year.
-The Indian Arrowwood Viburnum is a fast growing shrub and will thrive in a variety of soil types.
-This shrub can be added to a garden as a large shrub or small tree.
+This bush is a fast-growing shrub and will thrive in various soil types.
+You can add this shrub to a garden as a large shrub or small tree.
 It will add lots of life to areas where there isn’t any on any lawn.
 These will look great throughout the entire year.
-The Indian Arrow-Wood is a fast growing shrub able to sustain itself in wildlife or garden environments.
-The plant thrives best in areas receiving full sunlight growing between 6 to 15 feet in height, and 6 to 15 fifteen feet in width gaining two to three feet each year.
-Indian Arrow-woods are multi-stemmed, dense, and rounded.
-The Indian Arrow-Wood can be grown in acidic, alkaline, loamy, moist, fertile, sandy, silty loam, well-drained, and clay soils.
-In the spring, Indian Arrow-Wood shrubs become a brilliant green growing cluster of ivory flowers.
-Blue, black, berry-like fruit blooms in summer, and in the fall the plant transforms from lush green to beautiful autumn red, orange, and yellow colors.
+This bush is a fast-growing shrub able to sustain itself in wildlife or garden environments.
+The plant thrives best in areas receiving full sunlight growing between 6 to 15 feet in height and 6 to 15 feet in width, gaining two to three feet each year.

 These shrubs are multi-stemmed, dense, and rounded.
 It can be grown in acidic, alkaline, loamy, moist, fertile, sandy, silty loam, well-drained, and clay soils.
 These shrubs become a brilliant green growing cluster of ivory flowers in the spring.
 Blue, black, berry-like fruit blooms in summer, and the plant transforms from lush green to beautiful autumn red, orange, and yellow colors in the fall.